1s0n/mangafire.to-downloader/README.md

 This is a ported version of [Mangareader.to Downloader](https://github.com/1s0n/Mangareader-Downloader-v2/)

-# This does not work right now
+# This does not work right now, the security on mangafire is pretty fucking good, so it is quite hard to get css selectors and shit about the website like cookies.
+Thus it will take a few days before this port works
 #### Please create an issue for feature requests
 ## How to run with GUI
 ### NOTE: The gui has pretty bad performance, so everything will take a while to load.